hapax/hapax.github.io/assets/simple-physics.md

 **Exercise 2 (sinking bathysphere).**
 The [Bathysphere](https://en.wikipedia.org/wiki/Bathysphere) was a hollow ball of steel designed for deep-sea exploration.
-It weighed $2.25$ tons above water, and had a diamater of $1.45$ m.
+It weighed $2.25$ tons above water, and had a diameter of $1.45$ m.
 Roughly how long would it take to sink to the bottom of the Mariana Trench?
 The Mariana Trench is $11$ km deep, and filled with cold water of viscosity $\mu \approx 0.0016 \text{ kg/m s}$.